rmetcalf9/saas_user_management_system/README.md

 Implements a many to many relationship between Users and Auths, so one auth can be used for many users.
 Identities
- - IdentityID
+ - guid (Unique key)
  - UserID (UserID and IdentityID TOGETHER are the primary key)
  - Name
  - Description

 UserAuths
- - AuthUserKey (Unique Key)
+ - AuthUserKey (Unique Key - includes provider type based on makeKey)
- - AuthProviderType (Unique Key)
+ - AuthProviderType
- - IdentityID
  - AuthProviderJSON

 ### Bootstrap